ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/afrc/p1-intro.md

 ---
-title: What is fixed-rate compression
+title: What is fixed-rate compression?
 weight: 2

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

-## What is fixed-rate compression
+## What is fixed-rate compression?

 Image compression is the process of encoding images so that they can be stored and transmitted using fewer bits than in their original representation.
 This generally results in reduced memory footprint and bandwidth, which helps applications perform better.

-Lossless compression schemes, such as [Arm Frame Buffer Compression (AFBC)](https://developer.arm.com/documentation/101897/latest/Buffers-and-textures/AFBC-textures-for-Vulkan?lang=en), achieve this without compromising quality as they are able to preserve all the original data after decompression but at the expense of certain trade-offs, for example, reserving memory for compression metadata.
+Lossless compression schemes, such as [Arm Frame Buffer Compression (AFBC)](https://developer.arm.com/documentation/101897/latest/Buffers-and-textures/AFBC-textures-for-Vulkan?lang=en), achieve this without compromising quality as they are able to preserve all of the original data after decompression but at the expense of certain trade-offs, for example, reserving memory for compression metadata.

 [Arm Fixed Rate Compression (AFRC)](https://developer.arm.com/documentation/101897/latest/Buffers-and-textures/AFRC?lang=en), however, uses the same bitrate for all compression blocks, so that the encoder and decoder can be better optimized.
 It guarantees a reduced memory footprint and often reduced bandwidth.
-For example, for the Sponza scene shown below, on a Google Pixel 8:
+For example, the Sponza scene shown below, on a Google Pixel 8 shows the difference between uncompressed and compressed images with both AFBC and AFRC:

 &nbsp;
 | Memory footprint (lower is better) | Memory bandwidth (lower is better) |
 | ----------- | ----------- |
 | ![Footprint](images/sponza_footprint.png) | ![Bandwidth](images/sponza_bandwidth.png) |

-Fixed-rate compression is lossy.
-However, AFRC achieves high quality results even with the highest compression ratios, preserving detail in edges and high-frequency areas.
+Fixed-rate compression is lossy but, despite this, AFRC achieves high quality results even with the highest compression ratios, preserving detail in edges and high-frequency areas.
 So much so that, to the naked eye, the compressed and uncompressed images look the same side-by-side, so that it may be called 'visually lossless':

 &nbsp;